Home > LEARN ABOUT CMI-PB

 A community prediction challenge

-A common challenge in developing computational models for biological applications is to objectively test their generalizability and predictive performance.
-This is especially true for systems vaccinology studies due to the heterogeneous and high-dimensional nature of the assay readouts, differences in study designs, and incomplete understanding of what the clinically relevant correlates of a vaccine-induced protective response are.
+A hurdle in developing computational models for biomedical applications is objectively testing their generalizability and predictive performance[2][3].
+This is especially true for systems vaccinology studies due to the complexity and variability of the assay readouts, differences in study designs, and incomplete understanding of what the clinically relevant correlates of a vaccine-induced protective response are.
 Integrating diverse data types, accounting for inter-individual variability, and capturing temporal dynamics are crucial aspects that need to be addressed to ensure the robustness and accuracy of computational models in system vaccinology.
-The CMI-PB project will attempt to address the above underlying issues and provide resources to develop and test computational models that predict the outcome of Tdap booster vaccination designed to be used by the broader community.
+The CMI-PB project will attempt to address the underlying issues explained above and provide resources to develop and test computational models that predict the outcome of Tdap booster vaccination, which is designed to be used by the broader community.

 Figure 2: Outline for establishing the CMI-PB resource.

-The objective of the CMI-PB prediction contest is to foster a collaborative research community, addressing challenges and advancing scientific knowledge more rapidly than any individual or research group could achieve alone.
-Using this website, we will organize a yearly public contest to predict the immune responses individuals characterized in the previous year.
-The contest instructions will include information on datasets generated and variables to be predicted.
-We will then ask each prediction team to make their best call to answer a list of questions.
-All predictions made will be in the form of ranking readouts from the highest response (=rank 1) to the lowest response in the N donors tested (=rank N).
-We will evaluate the answers to these questions using Spearman correlation and ROC curve analysis.
+The objective of the CMI-PB prediction challenge is to foster a collaborative research community, addressing problems and advancing scientific knowledge more rapidly than any individual or research group could achieve alone.
+Through this website, we are organizing a yearly public challenge to predict the immune responses of individuals characterized in the previous year.
+The contest instructions include information on datasets generated and variables to be predicted.
+Each prediction team will answer a list of questions.
+All predictions made will be in the form of ranking readouts from the highest response (as rank 1) to the lowest response in the N donors tested (rank N).
+We will evaluate the answers to these questions using Spearman correlation.
 This will facilitate constructive discussions between modelers and experimentalists based on transparent metrics.

-Our commitment includes organizing four annual challenges.
+We have organized three annual challenges.
 The inaugural challenge, held in May 2022, saw active participation from the CMI-PB consortium and was a success.
-We are pleased to announce that the second challenge is now underway, and it features not only the CMI-PB consortium but also a selected group of external contestants who have been invited to participate.
-Moving forward, we are excited to engage members of the public in the third and fourth challenges.
+We are pleased to announce that the second challenge concluded in January of 2024 and participants for this challenge included not only the CMI-PB consortium, but also a group of external contestants who had been invited to participate.
+You can find more information on the second challenge here on the Solutions Center.
+We are excited to engage members of the public in the third challenge beginning on August 27, 2024.

 Table 1: Past, current and future CMI-PB annual prediction challenges.

-For continuity and benchmarking, the first challenge incorporated training data from a previously published study [1] along with freshly generated test data.
-Similarly, in upcoming challenges, we will employ both the training and test data from prior competitions as the foundation for training while creating new datasets specifically for testing purposes.
+For continuity and benchmarking, the first and second challenges incorporated training data from a previously published study[4] along with freshly generated challenge data.
+Similarly, in the upcoming challenge, we will employ both the training and challenge data from prior competitions as the foundation for training while creating new datasets specifically for testing purposes.

 Pertussis (Whooping Cough)